-Yes, you may be able to sue a gas station convenience store for any number of reasons.
-These can include slipping on a wet floor, getting food poisoning, or being mugged on the premises.
-Most claims against a convenience store would be based on state negligence law.
+Yes, you may be able to sue a gas station convenience store owner for any number of reasons.
+These can include slip and fall injuries due to dangerous conditions, getting food poisoning, getting into a car accident in the parking lot, or being mugged on the premises due to inadequate security measures.
+Most claims against a convenience store property owner would be based on state negligence law.

 Where you bring your claim depends on what happened to you.
-If your injuries are substantial and you have big medical bills, an experienced personal injury attorney could advise you about your rights and represent you in court.
-But if you weren't hurt that badly, you may be able to bring your claim on your own in small claims court.
+If your injuries are substantial and you have big medical bills, an experienced personal injury attorney could advise you about your rights, represent you in court, and negotiate with the insurance company.
+If you weren't hurt that badly, you may be able to bring your injury claim on your own in small claims court.

 Convenience Stores Are Everywhere

 In the United States, there are more than 150,000 convenience stores.
 They conduct 165 million transactions a day.
 That's one per day for every two Americans.
-Annual sales at U.S. convenience stores approach $650 billion.
-That's more than the gross domestic product of Taiwan.
+Annual sales at U.S. convenience stores and gas stations approach $650 billion.
+That's more than the gross domestic product of Taiwan in 2022.

 Fast-food restaurants and gas station convenience stores also team up to buy or lease property and operate next to each other.
 According to the Wall Street Journal, pairing up saves money and lures more customers inside.
-For example, Amoco and McDonald's have an alliance, and other franchises (including KFC, Burger King, Taco Bell, and Wendy's) have followed suit.
+For example, the main offices of Amoco and McDonald's have an alliance, and other franchises, including KFC, Burger King, Taco Bell, and Wendy's, have followed suit.

 Where there are people, however, there can be problems.